12 Health Care Stocks Moving In Monday's After-Market Session - Benzinga

 Gainers

+- Cosmos Holdings COSM shares rose 6.59% to $0.97.
+The market value of their outstanding shares is at $17.0 million.
+As per the news, the Q4 earnings report came out 4 days ago.

-- Alaunos Therapeutics TCRT stock increased by 5.77% to $0.43.
-The market value of their outstanding shares is at $93.7 million.
+- Checkpoint Therapeutics CKPT stock rose 6.06% to $1.4.
+The market value of their outstanding shares is at $126.8 million.

 Losers

-- ACADIA Pharmaceuticals ACAD stock declined by 7.1% to $20.81 during Monday's after-market session.
-Trading volume for this security closed at 73.6K, accounting for 4.9% of its average full-day volume over the last 100 days.
-The company's market cap stands at $3.3 billion.
+- Universal Health Services UHS stock declined by 12.1% to $122.01 during Monday's after-market session.
+At the close, Universal Health Services's trading volume reached 62.5K shares.
+This is 9.3% of its average volume over the last 100 days.
+The company's market cap stands at $9.0 billion.
+As per the news, the Q1 earnings report came out today.

+- Erytech Pharma ERYP stock fell 10.72% to $1.5.
+This security traded at a volume of 8.5 million shares come close, making up 7661.6% of its average volume over the last 100 days.
+The company's market cap stands at $46.5 million.

+- Bellicum Pharmaceuticals BLCM stock fell 5.15% to $1.66.
+The market value of their outstanding shares is at $14.1 million.

 This article was generated by Benzinga's automated content engine and reviewed by an editor.